DaWe1992/Applied_ML_Fundamentals/README.md

 Your homework is going to be corrected and given back to you.
 Correct solutions are rewarded with a bonus for the exam which accounts to max. ten percent of the exam
 (corresponds to six points), if all solutions submitted are correct. **Please note:** You have to pass the exam **without the bonus points!**
+(i.e. it is not possible to turn a 5.0 into a 4.0).
+The bonus points will be taken into account in case you have to repeat the exam (they do not expire if you fail the first attempt).
-(i.e. it is not possible to turn a 5.0 into a 4.0) Unsurprisingly, the solutions have to be your own work. **If you plagiarize, you will lose all bonus points!**
+Unsurprisingly, the solutions have to be your own work. **If you plagiarize, you will lose all bonus points!**

 **Further remarks:**